Read recent news articles here and stay tuned for No Pipe Dream's next steps. We encourage everyone to send an email to the County Commissioners at

 “I would hope the project would come back significantly different than it is today ...and there better be (significant changes)."

-The working group has completed their meetings and Thornton has submitted a new application with an alternate route favoring Option C --the northern route along Cty Rd 56.
-However, nothing has been finalized.
+The working group completed their meetings and Thornton submitted a new application with an alternate route favoring Option C --the northern route along Cty Rd 56, which was denied Feb.
+11, 2019.

 The working group was prevented from reaching a consensus, but the ranking of benefits and impacts by both the working group and those who attended the 11/15 community meeting showed that the Poudre Alternative was the favored route by a long stretch.

 No Pipe Dream still wants the river route and we are continuing to advocate for that.
-Our lawyer will present during public testimony on Jan.
-28. No pipeline is ideal for all LC citizens!
+Our lawyer presented during public testimony on Jan.
+28 and made a difference in the vote.
+No pipeline is ideal for all LC citizens!

 No Pipe Dream Needs Funds!